SubnauticaModding/Nautilus/.github/README.md

 SMLHelper is a complete library that helps you out on your Subnautica modding adventures by making adding new items, changing items, adding models, sprites a LOT easier.
 Check out [the wiki page](https://github.com/SMLHelper/SMLHelper/wiki) for details on how to use it.

+## ⚠️Deprecation Notice⚠️
+SMLHelper has been deprecated and will no longer receive updates.
+If you're using the latest version of Subnautica, use [Nautilus](https://github.com/SubnauticaModding/Nautilus) instead.
+Nautilus contains all the features SML used to offer and more.

+Both libraries are compatible and can be present simultaneously.
+However, we encourage modders to update to Nautilus as SML is deprecated.
+To get started, see the [Updating to Nautilus](https://subnauticamodding.github.io/Nautilus/guides/sml2-to-nautilus.html) guide.

 ## Contributing
 We would love to have people contribute to SMLHelper.
 To get started, first fork the repo and then clone it to your local environment.